 Note that an overwhelming majority of jurisdictions require a total of 150 units for licensure, the above are solely requirements to qualify to sit for the CPA exam in my state.
 Once you sit for and pass the exam you can proceed with applying for licensure.

-If you’ve been out of school for a while, you can have your transcripts evaluated by a transcription service to find out where you’re deficient and plan from there.
+If you’ve been out of school for a while, you can have your transcripts evaluated by a transcription service to find out where you’re deficient and fill in the educational gaps from there.
 I won’t recommend any, Google it.

-Obviously some people looking into accounting as a second career will have more work ahead of them than others depending largely on your educational background but the requirements are pretty straightforward.
-Back in my CPA review days I remember a nearby school that offered an accounting “fast track” program to get those units quickly, might be worth checking around if something like that is offered at an accredited school near you.
+Some people looking into accounting as a second career will have more work ahead of them than others depending largely on your educational background but the requirements are pretty straightforward.
+Back in my CPA review days I remember a nearby school that offered an accounting “fast track” program to get required accounting units quickly, might be worth checking around if something like that is offered at an accredited school near you.

 Do you need to be a CPA to be an accountant?
-Obviously not.
+Nope.
 But despite declining CPA exam candidate numbers and the ongoing threat of legislation that could but most likely won’t make CPA licensure obsolete, the CPA remains the gold standard worldwide.
-Passing the CPA exam signals that not only do you understand the fundamentals but you possess the dedication and discipline necessary to join the ranks of certified public accountants before you.
+Passing the CPA exam signals that not only do you understand the fundamentals of the work but you possess the dedication and discipline necessary to join the ranks of certified public accountants before you.
 A CPA is required for certain things like signing audit reports but not expected at entry level.
 Almost nobody has a CPA fresh out of college, it can take a couple years for early-career Big 4 accountants to get through the process and at some point a few years in is required for promotion, something you don’t need to worry about for now.

 One caveat: remember what I said above about giving up on that dream of being a high-flying Big 4 consultant if you don’t have a perfect educational pedigree?
 Here’s the thing, the profession is fed by an extremely robust on-campus recruiting pipeline and access to the coveted public accounting jobs at large firms is often tied to the resources at your school.
 You, as an older candidate, may not be able to take advantage of the recruiting machine that turns fresh-faced 22-year-olds into bitter honest-to-god accounting professionals.
 This just means you’re going to have to think a bit more creatively than the junior accounting major who phones in a Meet the Firms event once a semester.
 Again, it’s not impossible.
 You can always try contacting the accounting department chair at your nearby big university to see if they’ll let you drop in at a campus recruiting event.
 Hey, what do you have to lose?
 There are also recruiting firms you can use, accounting firm websites themselves are stacked with job openings, and networking is always a good idea, you can join professional organizations and associations and you’ll be rubbing elbows with accountants in no time.

 Is your background in technology?
 Well yay, you’ve already got a leg up.
-Everyone around these parts knows the coming robot revolution in accounting is a huge deal, but in the last few years we’ve gone from joking about robots taking over your job to seeing automation come into play more and more.
+Everyone around these parts knows the coming robot revolution in accounting is a huge deal, but in the last few years we’ve gone from joking about robots taking over your job to seeing automation come into play in a much more tangible way.
 This push toward tech-literate CPAs is further exemplified by the CPA Evolution project, an ambitious, tech-focused rehaul of the CPA exam that launches in 2024.
-What began as a discussion about changing CPA exam content to better align with real-world accounting applications in 2020 is now being realized into a modern, future-forward exam that will (hopefully) better test entry-level CPAs’ skills and knowledge in technology.
+What began as a discussion about changing CPA exam content to better align with real-world accounting applications in 2020 is now being realized into a modern, future-forward exam that will (hopefully) better test entry-level CPAs’ skills and technological expertise.

 There are a million specialties and certifications you can pursue as well, but this article has already run longer than anyone around here has the attention span for so we’ll end there.
 If you’re dying for even more information, check out our Definitive Guide to Accounting as a Second Career which covers the most in demand skills for accountants, what to expect in your accounting program, the plethora of job options you’ll have with a degree in accounting, and some myths you may have heard about a career in accounting.
-If you are an “outsider” looking to break into accounting and have a specific question for our team of poorly-trained reject Reddit bot AIs, go ahead and get in touch using the contact information below.
+If you are an “outsider” looking to break into accounting and have a specific question for our team of accounting profession rejects, go ahead and get in touch.